felipecacique/FinancialAssetPortfolioBacktester/README.md

 * This project was inspired by a bootcamp provided by Varos, a YouTube channel, which included the dataset and code to get started.

-* This project was made possible with the assistance of ChatGPT 3.5, which provided valuable guidance, generated code snippets, and offered helpful tips during the development process.
+* This project was made possible with the assistance of [ChatGPT 3.5](https://chat.openai.com/), which provided valuable guidance, generated code snippets, and offered helpful tips during the development process.
 We are grateful for the support and insights provided by this AI-powered model.
 Additionally, this README was created with the assistance of ChatGPT to provide comprehensive project documentation.

-## License

-This project is licensed under the MIT License.